 Feed your day.
 Free their future.

-Social justice is at the heart of Urban Rajah and we're
+Social justice is at the heart of Urban Rajah and we're working with some awesome organisations helping fight human trafficking around the world.

 At least 10% of our profit goes to fighting human slavery abroad and in the UK.
 This is what we’ve been able to achieve so far...

-from exploitation
+victims removed from exploitation

-Survivors helped to return home
+survivors helped to return home

-Frontline professionals trained
+frontline professionals trained

 Parvin was trafficked, but as she was being taken